UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

-These two examples are originally from [Jeffrey Heer’s PyData talk](https://www.youtube.com/watch?v=hsfWtPH2kDg), who is a visualization researcher at the University of Washington and whose research group created D3 and VegaLite (which Altair is based on).
+These two examples are originally from [Jeffrey Heer’s PyData talk](https://www.youtube.com/watch?v=hsfWtPH2kDg), who is a visualization researcher at the University of Washington and whose research group created the D3 and VegaLite packages which Altair is based on.

 ---